A Beginners Guide to Prepping and Surviving Disasters

 Have you ever asked yourself any of these questions?

-• I want to start preparing my family for disasters, but I don’t know where to start?
+• I want to start learning about prepping and surviving disasters for my family, but I don’t know where to start?

 • There is so much information out there where do I begin?